scrabbletank/farhome-rules/rulesdoc.md

 - The spell is 5th level or lower
 - Has a duration
-- Targets an object or area
+- Targets an object, area, or point in space

 Make a spellcasting roll against 4 terrible dice.
 On success the spell is permanent, lasting until dispelled.
 Permanent spells are considered to be 5 levels higher when targeted by dispelling effects, such as _Dispel Magic_.